Share / Save

 (Glossy Abelia, Golden Anniversary Glossy Abelia)

 The dwarf variegated Golden Anniversaryâ„¢ is a knockout.
 This bushy cultivar is less than half the size of standard types, but offers big floral and foliar interest.
-This chance sport was discovered at Minier Nurseries of France, established in 1838.
+This chance sport was discovered at Minier Nurseries in France.

 (Bronze Anniversaryâ„¢ Abelia, Glossy Abelia)